 Related Reading: See our article on Which Type Of RV is Right for You: 11 Types and Classes Explained.

 Class A Motorhome

 Class A motorhomes are the most luxurious type of drivable RV.
-These motorhomes resemble traditional busses with a vertical windshield.
-As these types of motorcoaches are super expensive but comfortable, you can see some celebrities buying this so they can have a comfortable resting place while working out of town.
+These motorhomes resemble traditional busses with vertical windshields.
+These motorcoaches are expensive but very comfortable.
+You might see some celebrities buying these so they can have a comfortable place to relax when working away from home.

-The major drawback for this kind of motorhome is that you will be limited to flat campgrounds because you can’t take it off-road.
+The major drawback for a Class A motorhome is that you are limited to flat campgrounds because you can’t take it off-road.

 - Sleeps: 4-12 people

 - Rental Cost Per Night: $200 – $500

 - Rent this Class A Motorhome in Colorado Springs, Colorado: 2012 Coachmen Mirada at RVezy.